Viostream/packer-docker-hub-images/README.md

-# Viostream Terraform Docker Hub Images
+# Viostream Packer Docker Hub Images

-This repo builds our custom terraform image for us
+This repo builds our custom packer image for us